andesjr/skin_front/README.md

 # Data analysis
-- Document here the project: minimal_image_project_front
+- Document here the project: Skin Cancer Classifier Front End Part
-- Description: Project Description
+- Description: Skin Cancer Classifier application for patients
-- Data Source:
+- Data Source: Kaggle Challenge HAM10000
-- Type of analysis:
+- Type of analysis: Deep Learning model that trained and then plugged into an API that is used by an Streamlite application.

 Please document the project the better you can.